WerthPADOH/naaccr/README.md

 ### Code translation

 The NAACCR format uses similar schemes for a lot of fields, and the `naaccr` package includes functions to help translate them.

-`naaccr_boolean` translates "yes/no" fields.
-By default, it assumes `"0"` stands for "no", and `"1"` stands for "yes."
+`naaccr_boolean` translates “yes/no” fields.
+By default, it assumes `"0"` stands for “no”, and `"1"` stands for “yes.”

 ``` r
 naaccr_boolean(c("0", "1", "2"))
 #> [1] FALSE  TRUE    NA
 ```

 Some fields use `"1"` for `FALSE` and `"2"` for `TRUE`.
 Use the `false_value` parameter to work with these.

 ``` r
 naaccr_boolean(c("0", "1", "2"), false_value = "1")